IBM-Cloud/nodejs-data-lake-dashboard/README.md

 2. Run `npm run dev`.
 3. Browse to http://localhost:4200.
 If Express is not listening on http://localhost:6008, update the properties in `/src/environments/environment.ts`.

-The Dynamic Dashboard Embedded service connects directly to CSV or JDBC datasources via a public URLs.
+The Cognos Dashboard Embedded service connects directly to CSV or JDBC datasources via a public URLs.
 To support access during local development, you should use a tool like [ngrok](https://ngrok.com/) to open a tunnel to the Express server.
 The `sourceUrl` property should be updated to reflect the ngrok URL in `/src/environments/environment.ts`.

 ## License